Alexandr123454/photo/README.md

 - [x] One page was implemented using React, Redux (page with pictures from API)

-- You can open the blog by clicking on the link above.
+- You can open the page by clicking on the link above.

 - You can change the view of the grid by clicking on the "change view" button.
 - Page optimized for any screen resolution.